 Is your fiancé a citizen of another country?
-Are you a citizen of the United States?
-Are you both free to marry (not married to anyone else)?
+Are you a U.S. citizen?
+Do you both meet the eligibility requirements to get married in the United States?

 If you can answer yes to all three of these questions, you may be able to get a green card for your fiancé.

 You should know, however, that applying for a green card for your fiancé can be a lengthy process.
 After you file your application, it can take several months, or even a whole year, before your significant other receives their green card in the mail.

 Even more disheartening is the fact that processing times can often vary on a case-by-case basis.

 Officially, there is no standard time length for how long you’ll wait.
 You can, however, look up the current average processing time on the U.S. Citizenship and Immigration Services (USCIS) website.

 In this article, we’ll quickly cover the information you need to know when filing for your fiancé’s green card.

 Even though getting a green card for your fiancé can take quite some time, rest assured that the effort you spend on this process will be well worth it in the end.

 USCIS acts as the central agency you’ll interact with throughout the green card process.
 You’ll send your forms to them, pay your fees to them, and in many cases even interview with them.